Keep dry and warm, seal the deal with Neck & Head gear

 Hoods are a great way to get full coverage, from your neck and around your head.
 All in one product.

-If you are shredding with a helmet (stay safe peeps), you will be able to have it over your helmet, will still enjoying the full coverage.
+If you are shredding with a helmet (stay safe peeps), you will be able to have it over your helmet, while still enjoying the full coverage.

 If you do not use a helmet, make sure to have a beanie or so under the hood.
 It does not fit tight around your head, so without any extra protection.
 You will get cold.